 To start with, before entering into the sale agreement with the vendor, you may find out from the records or question the vendor of the property in the following lines.

 iii.
-If the property is an inherited property and the title deed is in the name of deceased person say in his late father’s name or late mother’s name as the case may be, the legal heirship certificate and or release deed executed by other legal heirs to be verified.
-If the succession has taken place before one or two generations, genealogy table (family tree) should be obtained from appropriate revenue authority.
+If the property is an inherited property and the title deed is in the name of the deceased person say in his late father’s name or late mother’s name as the case may be, the legal heirship certificate and or release deed executed by other legal heirs to be verified.
+If the succession has taken place before one or two generations, the genealogy table (family tree) should be obtained from the appropriate revenue authority.

 iv.
-If the property to be purchased is from a share of undivided joint property that may cause the problem in enforcing the owner’s right.
+If the property to be purchased is from a share of undivided joint property that may cause a problem in enforcing the owner’s right.
 Similarly, if the property is sold by an owner of the limit.

-ix.
+x.
 If the original title deed or predecessor’s title deed is lost or missing, in such cases of absence of original title deeds, the matter may require further inquiries through a senior advocate for considering the acceptability of the property.

-xi.
-If the flat to be purchased is in a co-operative society, you have to call for seller’s share certificate and letter from the society confirming that the seller is the owner of the flat and there is no lien/encumbrance against the property and also ‘No due certificate’ towards regular maintenance and other usual collections from the society.
+xii.
+If the flat to be purchased is in a co-operative society, you have to call for the seller’s share certificate and letter from the society confirming that the seller is the owner of the flat and there is no lien/encumbrance against the property and also ‘No due certificate’ towards regular maintenance and other usual collections from the society.